Learning objective

 - Your partner says they love you early in your relationship.

-- Your partner/friends/family posts photos of you without asking first.
+- Your friend posts photos of you on social media without asking first.

 Relationship Values